Have you ever wondered what you can make with a big bag of produce and a bag of pantry items like rice, beans, lentils and canned tomatoes?

 Well, the Second Harvest Programs Team hosted a chili cookoff last Friday to show us how it’s done!
 Each chili was a little different, but all were tasty!
 Nutrition Program Education Manager, Delia Bernal recommends that you add your protein of choice to the chili you make.

 Each member of the cookoff took the basic recipe designed by Bernal, and made it their own with different spices, veggies and beans.
 Each chili was delicious, but also distinct.
 There is so much you can do, even starting with the same basic ingredients.
+You can find the chili recipe below, and you can, in fact, get all the basic ingredients you need at one of our nutrition distribution sites throughout the county.

 Vegetable Chili Beans